Zhu-Justin/FOT/README.md

 Suffice to say, this tool made online communication clean (memeless), productive (non-addictive), and efficient (completely keyboard-driven).
 As we build communication tools for the future, we should work towards this ideal.

 These days, I use Signal Messenger as my de facto app of communication.
-In the meantime, I will leave this repo open for the open-source community.
+In the meantime, I will leave this repo available for the open-source community.

 ```
 All that is gold does not glitter,